Configure and deploy user flows

 3. If you’ve configured Build Claims or Build Relay State service extensions, you can select them under Service Extensions.

-4. To save the complete user flow, click Deploy… at the top of the page.
+5. To save the complete user flow, click Commit and Deploy at the top of the page and proceed to the next section.

 OIDC apps